ords/micro/readme.md

 Contains contracts for app shell and core services + any singletons that are needed across the app.

 ### UI Registry
-Self explaintory - register of ui features
+Self explaintory - register of ui features.
+Here features are registered on the "global" name scope.
+Think of it as the DNS of the our main-application.

 ### UI Library
 Our Design System folder including common utils